-- Use in the recommended manner, only local and/or state government approved dust suppressant chemicals such as those listed in Ecology publication No. 96-433, "Techniques for Dust Prevention and Suppression."
-See BMP C126, Polyacrylamide for Soil Erosion Protection, in Volume II of this manual. - Avoid excessive and repeated applications of dust suppressant chemicals.
-Time the application of dust suppressants to avoid or minimize their wash-off by rainfall or human activity such as irrigation.
+- Use only local and/or state government approved dust suppressant chemicals such as those listed in Ecology publication No. 96-433, "Techniques for Dust Prevention and Suppression."
+Apply according to the manufacturer's recommendations.
+See also BMP C126, Polyacrylamide for Soil Erosion Protection, in Volume II of this manual. - Avoid excessive and repeated applications of dust suppressant chemicals.
+Time the application of dust suppressants to avoid or minimize their wash-off by rainfall or human activity such as irrigation. - Avoid driving over treated areas as this will break the crust formed by the dust suppressant, rendering it less effective. - Apply stormwater containment to prevent the conveyance of sediments and/or dust suppressant chemicals into storm drains or receiving waters.

-- Avoid driving over treated areas as this will break the crust formed by the dust suppressant, rendering it less effective. - Apply stormwater containment to prevent the conveyance of sediments and or dust suppressant chemicals into storm drains or receiving waters. - The use of motor oil for dust control is prohibited.
-Care should be taken when using lignin derivatives and other high BOD chemicals in excavations or areas easily accessible to surface water or groundwater. - Consult with the Ecology Southwest Regional Office on discharge permit requirements if the dust suppression process results in a wastewater discharge to the ground, groundwater, storm drain, or surface water.
+- The use of motor oil for dust control is prohibited.
+Take care when using lignin derivatives and other high BOD chemicals in areas susceptible to contaminating surface water or groundwater. - Consult with the Ecology Southwest Regional Office on discharge permit requirements if the dust suppression process results in a wastewater discharge to the ground, groundwater, storm drain, or surface water.